-EMI — Equated Monthly Instalment — is the fixed amount you pay your lender every month until a loan is fully repaid.
-Each payment covers both the interest due for that month and a slice of the outstanding principal.
-Because the principal falls after each payment, the interest component shrinks month by month while the principal component grows — a pattern called amortization.
+EMI, Equated Monthly Instalment, is the fixed amount you pay your lender every month until a loan is fully repaid.
+Each payment covers the interest due for that month plus a slice of the outstanding principal.
+Because the principal falls after each payment, the interest component shrinks month by month while the principal component grows, a pattern called amortization.

-Understanding the EMI formula matters for two practical reasons: it lets you verify the figure your bank quotes, and it lets you compare loan offers that quote different rates, tenures, or fee structures before you sign anything.
+Understanding the EMI formula pays off for two practical reasons: you can verify the figure your bank quotes, and you can compare loan offers that quote different rates, tenures, or fee structures before signing anything.

 What You Need Before You Start